Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 You’re curious how the coffee will look like when you use the pod twice, right?

 Well, don’t worry!
-I have tested it for you so you can clearly see the difference between both cups of coffee:
+I’ve tested it for you so you can clearly see the difference between both cups of coffee:

 Reusing the coffee pod of Nespresso to get a second cup of coffee